Key Product Dashboards Product Managers Need For Monitoring Product Health

 Product dashboards help with the democratization of data within organizations.
 They are easy to interpret and understand.

-As a result, they are perfect for communicating with stakeholders that may not be very confident with data analytics.
+As a result, they are perfect for communicating with stakeholders who may not be very confident with data analytics.

 This is vital for ensuring alignment within cross-functional product teams.
 It gives team members a clear picture of their performance and how their actions are affecting the metrics in focus.

-A clear advantage of product dashboards over other tracking tools like spreadsheets is that the data is always up-to-date and allows you to follow real-time changes to the metrics.
+A clear advantage of a product analytics dashboard over other tracking tools like spreadsheets is that the data is always up-to-date and allows you to follow real-time changes to the metrics.

-Type of product management metrics to track using product dashboards
+Type of product management metrics to track using analytics dashboards

 To be effective, product dashboards need to be customized properly and contain only the important metrics.
 Overcluttering the dashboard will cancel many of its benefits.